-- I. Things you should know about the integers and rational numbers: - Be able to use (and recognize that you are using) commutativity, associativity, the additive and multiplicative identity, the additive inverse (and, for the rationals, the multiplicative inverse), distributivity. - Properties of <.
+- I. Things you should know about the integers and rational numbers: - Be able to use (and recognize that you are using) commutativity, associativity, the additive and multiplicative identity, the additive inverse (and, for the rationals, the multiplicative inverse), distributivity. - Be able to use (and recognize that you are using ) properties of <.
 For example a < b implies a + c < b + c. - Be able to define prime, composite, divides, floor, ceiling. - II.
-Know the statements of the following theorems and know how to apply them (as in webworks problems): - Quotient-remainder theorem. - The unique factorization theorem.

-III.
-Be able to do these computations.

-- Use the Euclidean algorithm to find the greatest common divisor of two numbers. - Convert an integer (given in base 10) into another base, and convert from any base into base 10. - Add in any given base.
+Know the statements of the following theorems and know how to apply them (as in webworks problems): - Quotient-remainder theorem. - The unique factorization theorem. - III.
+Be able to do these computations. - Use the Euclidean algorithm to find the greatest common divisor of two numbers. - Convert an integer (base 10) into another base, and convert from any base into base 10. - Add in any given base.
 Construct a multiplication table in a given base.
 Use a multiplication table to find a product of two numbers in any given base. - Use unique factorization to solve equations involving integers. - IV.
-Know these standard proofs and proof methods. - Transitivity of divides. - If a divides b and a divides c then a divides b + c. - There exist an infinite number of primes (by contradiction). - \sqrt{p} is irrational for p a prime (by contradiction). - The sum of a rational number and an irrational number is irrational (by contradiction). - Floor and ceiling proofs using the definitions (as in Epp, §3.5). - Know how to use of a counterexample to disprove a universal statement.
+Know these standard proofs and proof methods. - Divisibility results like: - Transitivity of divides. - If a divides b and a divides c then a divides b + c. - When a = bx + c, gcd(a, b) = gcd(b, c). - Proofs by contradiction: - There exist an infinite number of primes (by contradiction). - $-\sqrt{p}$ is irrational for p a prime (by contradiction). - The sum of a rational number and an irrational number is irrational (by contradiction). - Floor and ceiling proofs using the definitions (as in Epp, §3.5). - Know how to use of a counterexample to disprove a universal statement.